ultimate guide to buying china tiles

 exw fob cnf cif

-Insurance coverage: Marine cargo insurance typically costs 0.3-0.5% of shipment value but provides essential protection.
+Marine insurance: Marine cargo insurance typically costs 0.3-0.5% of shipment value but provides essential protection.
 Especially in some maritime incidents, if you do not get insurance, you may have to pay a high cost for it.
+Don’t skip it.

 • Packing List,